wkoch/dockerfiles/alpine/gauge/README.md

 ## Using Gauge+Taiko for a Node.js app with Docker

-I'm using this image for testing in CircleCI.
+I'm using this image for testing with Gauge in Drone CI.

 Check project config at https://www.github.com/wkoch/ace